Maribsorensen/workflow-repo-ca/README.md

 ## Project Overview

 This project demonstrates the setup and configuration of development workflows, including linting, formatting, unit testing, and end-to-end testing.
-The repository is a simple venue application provided for this purpose.
+The repository is a simple venue application provided from Noroff for this purpose.

 ### Installing